flancian/garden/the agora as a social knowledge graph.md

 			- Because links between two nodes in an Agora can be [[annotated]] (i.e. #tagged or qualified by other nearby links) and have multiplicity, the Agora is in fact a [[hypergraph]].
 			- Individual agoras are expected to federate and organize into greater Agora networks, which are in themselves graph-like at a higher level.
 		- On a system level, there exists a [[reference Agora]] that provides a minimum viable implementation for the [[underlay]], [[interlay]], [[overlay]] components of the [[distributed knowledge graph]].
-			- The reference Agora tries to be as general as possible and serve as a platform , being built on basic principles and de facto standards, that we are using to refine the proposed system and test hypotheses.
+			- We are using said reference Agora to refine the proposed system and run experiments.
 			- Some hypotheses that we are testing:
 				- A [[knowledge commons]] model can provide utility to participating communities efficiently, as the cost of systemic integrations with a hub design such as the Agora can scale with `O(N)` instead of the `O(N^2)` provided by a naive full mesh.
-				- A
-				-
+				- Social convergence on meaning might be sufficient to complement both taxonomic approaches (hierarchical) -
 				-
 		-